Jeet (actor): Filmography

-In 2021, he starred in Baazi, a film made under his production house Jeetz Filmworks, opposite Mimi Chakraborty.
-It was released in October during Puja holidays.

-In 2022, he starred in Ravaan, a film made under his production house Jeetz Filmworks.
-It released on Eid al-Fitr.
-He is currently working with director Rajesh Ganguly for his upcoming film titled Chengiz, an action thriller.

 Other works

 Brand endorsements

 A relatively small budget ad of a regional brand of men's underwear had Jeet in the lead.
 He became the brand ambassador of Fashion at Big Bazaar (a unit of Future Group) on 18 September 2013.
 In 2005, a special Durga Puja campaign of Thums Up launched Jeet as their brand ambassador in West Bengal.
 Jeet launched the Times Food Guide 2012 in Kolkata.

 Sports ventures

 Jeet was also the ex-captain of the Bengal Tigers in the Celebrity Cricket League.
 Jeet had also acquired the Kolkata franchise of the first-ever multi-nation 2016 Premier Futsal season that started on 15 July 2016.
 The team is known as "Kolkata 5s" as each franchise was similarly named in the inaugural season.